And Now for Something Completely Different: Background

-And Now for Something Completely Different is the Pythons' first feature film, composed of some well-known sketches from the first two series of the Flying Circus, including the Dead Parrot sketch, The Lumberjack Song, Upper Class Twit of the Year, Hell's Grannies, the Nudge Nudge sketch and others.
+And Now for Something Completely Different is the Pythons' first feature film, composed of some well-known sketches from the first two series of the Flying Circus, including the "Dead Parrot sketch", "The Lumberjack Song", "Upper Class Twit of the Year", "Hell's Grannies", the "Nudge Nudge" sketch and others.
 The original sketches were recreated for the film with an extremely low budget, often slightly rewritten and edited.
 Financed by Playboys UK executive Victor Lownes, it was intended to help Monty Python break into the United States.
-Although the film was initially unsuccessful at achieving an American breakthrough, it did well financially in the United Kingdom, and later in the United States on the midnight movie circuit, after the Pythons achieved some success there following their first exposure on US television and the release of Monty Python and the Holy Grail.
+Although the film was initially unsuccessful at achieving an American breakthrough, it did well financially in the United Kingdom, and later in the United States on the midnight movie circuit, after the Pythons achieved some success there following their first exposure on American television and the release of Monty Python and the Holy Grail.
 The group did not consider this film a success, but it enjoys a cult following among Python fans today.

 Production with Lownes

-The film was the idea of entrepreneur Victor Lownes, head of Playboy UK, who convinced the group that a feature film would be the ideal way to introduce them to the US market.
+The film was the idea of entrepreneur Victor Lownes, head of Playboy UK, who convinced the group that a feature film would be the ideal way to introduce them to the American market.
 Lownes acted as executive producer.
 Production of the film did not go entirely smoothly.
 Lownes tried to exert considerably more control over the group than they had been used to at the BBC.
 In particular, he objected so strongly to one character—'Ken Shabby'—that his appearance was removed, although stills from both this and a further cut sketch, "Flying Sheep", were published in Monty Python's Big Red Book.
 Terry Jones and Michael Palin later complained that the vast majority of the film was "nothing more than jokes behind desks."

 Another argument with Lownes occurred when Terry Gilliam designed the opening credits for the film.
 Because the names of the Pythons were shown in blocks of stone, Lownes insisted that his own name be displayed in a similar manner.
 Initially, Gilliam refused but eventually he was forced to give in.
 Gilliam then created a different style of credit for the Pythons so that in the final version of the film, Lownes' credit is the only one that appears in that way.